hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/starting-a-maven-project-from-scratch-with-h2-inmem.md

 For more details on how to configure the Maven dependencies and how to configure the HotRod generator plugin see [Maven Integration](../maven/maven.md).
 In short, the required libraries are:

-With all these additions the complete `pom.xml` file will look like:
+The complete `pom.xml` file will look like:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"